Learn-Swift-Boston/8-10-16Meetup1/README.md

 We talked about the Big Nerd Ranch book as being a great place to start learning Swift 2: https://www.bignerdranch.com/we-write/swift-programming/

-We talked about Ray Wenderlich being a great resource, full of tutorials, that is great for learning beginner and advanced topics
+We talked about Ray Wenderlich being a great resource, full of tutorials, that is great for learning beginner and advanced topics: https://www.raywenderlich.com/

 We talked about Standford having a great iOS video series: https://www.youtube.com/watch?v=GOEPVM5OzJk